rapidcore/rapidcore/pages/mongo/mongo_migrations.md

 ## 2. Add business logic

-Add a class in the root called `Message`.
+Our "business" logic will be a list of quotes.
+We will represent those with the `Quote` class in the root namespace.

 ```csharp
 using MongoDB.Bson;